aliREZA79400/ProductStapler/README.md

 This Project is an end-to-end system from web scraping to hierarchical product browsing.
 The project implements a complete data pipeline from extraction to deployment, featuring async web scraping, hierarchical clustering models, REST API, and a modern React frontend.

 ## Project Overview

 Stapler is a full-stack application that:

-1. **Scrapes** product data from web APIs using high-performance async operations
+1. **Scrapes** product data from web APIs using high-performance async and parallel operations
 2. **Clusters** products using hierarchical nested clustering algorithms
 3. **Serves** clustered products through a REST API with hierarchical navigation
 4. **Displays** products in a modern web interface with authentication